 Discover London : Architecture (and design)

-In London, futuristic achievements rub shoulders with the splendors of the past, and every beat of history can be read in wood, stone, concrete or glass.
+In London, futuristic achievements rub shoulders with the splendors of the past, and every moment of history can be read in wood, stone, concrete or glass.
 The city's neighborhoods, with their strong and varied identities, take shape along the River Thames.
 The city's development has not been governed by a single urban plan, resulting in a sometimes bewildering mix of styles.
 Contrasted, without transition, the world-city, a veritable architectural laboratory, offers astonishing harmony.
-Long horizontal, with its multitude of rows of terraced houses, London is now vertical, and its now legendary skyline is constantly being enriched by surprising new buildings.
-From the remains of the first Roman settlement to the skyscrapers currently under construction, London's architecture takes you on an architectural whirlwind retracing over 2,000 years of history in a city still in the making.
+Long horizontal, with its multitude of rows of terraced houses, London is now vertical, and its now legendary skyline is constantly being enriched by new buildings.
+From the remains of the first Roman settlement to the skyscrapers currently under construction, London's architecture takes you on an architectural whirlwind retracing more than 2,000 years of the history of a city still in the making.
 It's a journey that will leave you wanting more!

 Ancient and medieval London